krathalan/apparmor-profiles/README.md

 I have not tested the profile for any web features, so they probably will not work.

 ### mpv
+This fairly complex profile also allows mpv to utilize youtube-dl.
+I have also verified that this AppArmor profile works when mpv is invoked by other programs (like [streamlink](https://streamlink.github.io/)).

+Use the command line flag `--gpu-context=wayland` for Wayland support.
+Use the command line flag `--hwdec=auto` for nvdec (NVIDIA) and VA-API (Intel) hardware decoding.
+You can also tell `mpv` to always use these options [through a config file](https://mpv.io/manual/master/).

 From the top of the profile:
 ```
 # Please note: you may have issues with hardware decoding on NVIDIA hardware.
 # This is because the nvidia_modprobe profile in /etc/apparmor.d/ is configured